ssh199898/CarND-Traffic-Sign-Classifier/README.md

 ## Overview

-The goal of this project is to build a prediction model that classifies [German Traffic Sign](https://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-This LeNet-5 based model reached a test accuracy of 0.934.
+The goal of this project is to build a prediction model that classifies German traffic signs.
+This LeNet-5 based model reached a test accuracy of `93.4%`.

-This model can decode traffic signs from natural images by using the German Traffic Sign Dataset.
-At the very last, I've tested my model program on new images of traffic signs found on the web.
+This model can decode traffic signs from natural images by using the [German Traffic Sign Dataset](https://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+At the very end, I've tested my model program on new images of traffic signs found on the web.

 ---